Healthy Sun Leads to Healthy Skin

 Additionally, sunscreens block out the valuable effects of vitamin D. For example, if you wear sunblock SPF 8, you reduce your body’s ability to make vitamin D by 90%.
 If you choose a sunblock with a SPF of 30, you reduce your body’s ability to produce vitamin D by 99% (8).

-Natural skin moisturizers include coconut & olive oil which harmonize the sun and allows for a natural tan development.
+Natural skin moisturizers include coconut oil and olive oil which harmonize the sun and allows for a natural tan development.
 It is also critical to get lots of anti-oxidants applied topically to enhance our skin’s health and ability to synthesize vitamin D. Great lotions include green-tea extract, aloe vera, & clove oil which provide anti-oxidant protection for the skin.

 Tips For Healthy Sun Exposure: